renehiemstra/Cosm/README.md

     <name>@v<major>.<minor>.<patch>-<prerelease>+<build>
 ```
 Packages with different major version numbers are considered as different packages.
 You can even use `<name>@v0` and `<name>@v1` in the same project.
 This could be useful when you want to move slowly to a new stable release.
 Simply add `<name>@v1`, import its functionality inside a new namespace, and start migrating some of the api calls from `<name>@v0` to `<name>@v1`.

+## Minimal version selection
+[Minimal version selection](https://research.swtch.com/vgo-mvs) provides a consistent and simple approach to package management that leads to 100% reproducible build without the need for a lockfile.
+It works as follows:
+1. For each dependency you provide a minimum version.
+2. The algorithm inspects versions of all transitive dependencies and takes the maximum of the minimum versions for each encountered dependency.
+3. If you want to work with newer versions you can adjust, locally, the minimal requirments of a dependency, which then overrides the minimal version of said project.

+In cosm all of this is encapsulated in a simple set of commands, see below for the API.

 ## get status of a package or registry
 ```